 Can parents please confirm if their children are able to play.

-We will run a Dodgeball event in 2020 at Dunblane High School for P4 - P7 for all the Primary School in the cluster (Dunblane PS, St Marys PS and Newton PS) on a Wednesday afternoon from 4 pm - 6 pm with exact date still to be confirmed.
+We will run a Dodgeball event in 2020 at Dunblane High School for P4 - P7 for all the Primary School in the cluster (Dunblane PS, St Marys PS and Newton PS) on a Wednesday afternoon from 4 pm - 6 pm with exact date still to be confirmed in 2020.

 Venue: Dunblane Centre